 There are several types of digestive enhancers available including yeast cultures and prebiotics, which are designed to promote a healthy environment in the horse’s digestive system.

 Yeast cultures have been shown to improve the activity of hind-gut bacteria, making fibre digestion more efficient.
 Yeast is one of the best senior horse supplements as it is economic and ideal for maintaining gut health and will help older horses get more out of the forage they eat.

 For horses who have a specific digestive problem such as loose droppings or for those who consistently struggle to maintain their weight, the best senior horse supplements will be more comprehensive.
-Dengie Digestive Health Plus contains live yeast and prebiotics designed to aid the digestive system in a number of different ways.
+Supplements that contain a combination of live yeast and prebiotics will aid the digestive system in a number of different ways.

 - Fructo-oligosaccharides (FOS) pre-biotics provide an exclusive food source for the beneficial microflora in the hindgut.

-Dengie Digestive Health Plus can be fed as a short course at a concentrated level during times of stress such as worming, travelling, diet change and during antibiotic therapy.
+Digestive supplements can be fed as a short course at a concentrated level during times of stress such as worming, travelling, diet change and during antibiotic therapy.
 Alternatively, it may be used long-term for poor do-ers.